-- Parallelize multiple URL Fetch calls
+- Execute multiple URL Fetch calls in parallel:

-- For Java HTTP sessions, write asynchronously - HTTP sessions
+- For HTTP sessions, write asynchronously.

-Change auto scaling performance settings
+Change auto-scaling performance settings

 The module configuration file contains two settings you can use to adjust the tradeoff between performance and resource load:

 - Max Idle Instances - Setting Max Idle Instances allows App Engine to shut down idle instances above the specified limit so they won't consume additional quota or create charges.
-However, fewer idle instances also means that the App Engine Scheduler may have to spin up new instances if you experience a spike in traffic -- potentially increasing user-visible latency for your app.
+However, fewer idle instances also means that the App Engine scheduler may have to spin up new instances if you experience a spike in traffic -- potentially increasing user-visible latency for your app.

 - Min Pending Latency - Raising Min Pending Latency instructs App Engine’s scheduler to not start a new instance unless a request has been pending for more than the specified time.
 If all instances are busy, user-facing requests may have to wait in the pending queue until this threshold is reached.
 Setting a high value for this setting will require fewer instances to be started, but may result in high user-visible latency during increased load.

-Configuring TaskQueue settings
+Configuring Task Queue settings

-The default settings for the Task Queue are tuned for performance.
+The default settings for Task Queue are tuned for performance.
 With these defaults, when you put several tasks into a queue simultaneously, they will likely cause new Frontend Instances to spin up.
-Here are some suggestions for how to tune the Task Queue to conserve Instance Hours:
+Here are some suggestions for how to tune Task Queue to conserve Instance Hours:

 - Set the X-AppEngine-FailFast header on tasks that are not latency sensitive.
-This header instructs the Scheduler to immediately fail the request if an existing instance is not available.
-The Task Queue will retry and back-off until an existing instance becomes available to service the request.
+This header instructs the scheduler to immediately fail the request if an existing instance is not available.
+Task Queue will retry and back-off until an existing instance becomes available to service the request.
 However, it is important to note that when requests with X-AppEngine-FailFast set occupy existing instances, requests without that header set may still cause new instances to be started.